Jwashton/ink-flier/test/ink_flier/done.md

+# 2024-11-15
+- [X] After that I might flatten LobbyServer into just a context, not a process, like William & I talked about and have notes below

 # 2024-11-13
 - Finish extracting the shared setup for channels, currently stuck in git stash
 - Finish "No broadcast for removing players that haven't joined" in gameChannelTest